typelinkmodel/tlm/docs/spec/tlmd.md

 TLMD files are written and processed line by line, with lines split on unix newlines (`\n`).
 Other common newline styles (windows `\r\n` or the old mac `\r`) are also accepted.

-TLMD files must be encoded in UTF-8 and should not start with with the unicode BOM.
+TLMD files must be encoded in UTF-8 and should not start with the unicode BOM.

 # The start line